guillermoC9/bits-and-nibbles/avalanche/README.md

 You can use this algorithm in two ways:

-- To create an utility to generate a pasword from a given word, that the user copy/paste to the correct app.
+- To create an utility to generate a pasword from a given word or sentence -like the test program does-, which the user can copy & paste to the correct app.
-- Emebbeding the algorithm into your system so the user can just type his word or sentence, but the system will use the generated password as the actual password
+- Emebbed the algorithm into your system so the user can just type a word or sentence, the system generates the safe password, which is used as the actual password.

 In order to make these two protection options useful, the length of the generated password has to be chosen by the user and not the system, as it will be giving away the lenght for the generated password, making the life of attackers easier.